-Buildings 13 - 25 years or land lease term, whichever is shorter

-Plant machinery and equipment 3 - 25 years

-Furniture and other equipment 3 - 10 years
+Buildings Plant machinery and equipment Furniture and other equipment 13 - 25 years or land lease term, whichever is shorter 3 - 25 years 3 - 10 years

 Items in the course of construction for production, rental or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognised impairment loss.
 Cost includes professional fees and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
 Such items are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
-Depreciation of these assets, on the same basis as other property, plant and equipment, commences when the assets are ready for their intended use.
+Depreciation of these assets, on the same basis as other property, plant and equipment, mences when the assets are ready for their intended use.